 HIGH CONTENT CORE FACILITY

-Using the ThermoFisher Cellomics ArrayScan VTI instruments and associated automated cellular analysis software, the High Content Screening (HCS) Core provides a cutting edge, multiplexed functional screening and imaging platform to perform multi-well cell-based assays.
+Using the ThermoFisher Cellomics ArrayScan VTI and PerkinElmer OPERA high content screening systems and associated automated cellular analysis softwares, the Janus liquid handling robot, and the Molecular Devices Spectramax i3X plate reader, the High Content Screening (HCS) Core provides a cutting edge, multiplexed functional screening and imaging platform to perform multi-well cell-based and target-based assays.
 Read more…

 Yan Shi, M.S.

 HISTOLOGY CORE FACILITY